 Twitter and archaeology online ~ Lorna Richardson (UCL)

-Lorna Richardson, current PhD student at the Centre for Digital Humanities UCL, presented on her research into the use of twitter and archaeological engagement online (you can read far more on her research aims on her website).
-Lorna’s been working with me since her Masters, so I’m quite familiar with her work and so I hope I have captured the essence of her presentation below.
-As we should quite rightly assume, not every one uses or is au fait with the concept of Twitter (very small percentage of the world’s population use it – newspapers get over the fixation please) and so she gave an introduction as to what the social media platform is and how it works, specifically:
+Lorna Richardson, current PhD student at the Centre for Digital Humanities UCL, presented on her research into the use of twitter and archaeological engagement online (you can read far more on her research aims at her website).
+Lorna's been working with me since her Masters, so I'm quite familiar with her work, and so I hope I have captured the essence of her presentation below.
+As we should quite rightly assume, not every one uses or is au fait with the concept of Twitter (very small percentage of the world's population use it – newspapers get over the fixation please) and so she gave an introduction as to what the social media platform is and how it works, specifically:

 - explaining its genesis (140 characters dictated by concept originally being for mobile phone sms)